prio-data/views_pipeline/documentation/pipeline_documentation.md

 - Please **do not use** the views-runs package anymore.

 ## How to Run This Pipeline
 This machine learning (ML) pipeline produces the monthly run of the VIEWS conflict forecasts.
-At this stage, it produces 5 models and needs to be expanded gradually.
+At this stage, it produces 5 models and is to be expanded gradually.

 A single run of this pipeline is carried out using the workflow management system *Prefect*.